 - optic ataxia

 - simultanagnosia (inability to perceive more than one object at a time)

 - prosopagnosia (inability to recognize familiar faces)

 - environmental disorientation

-Approximately 25% of patients with PCA will also develop visual hallucinations 1.
+Approximately 25% of patients with posterior cortical atrophy will also develop visual hallucinations 1.

 Although mild memory impairment is often present early in the disease, it is clinically different from that seen in Alzheimer's disease.

 Focal degeneration with presence of neuritic plaques and neurofibrillary tangles, especially in parieto-occipital and temporo-occipital areas, and less commonly in the primary visual cortex 4.
-As such, posterior cortical atrophy shares features with Alzheimer's disease, so much so that some authors believe it to be a variant of the later, and refer to it as visual variant of Alzheimer's disease.
+As such, posterior cortical atrophy shares features with Alzheimer disease, so much so that some authors believe it to be a variant of the latter, and refer to it as visual variant of Alzheimer disease.
 Indeed pathologically the conditions are essentially indistinguishable, other than the distribution of pathological changes.

 MRI is the modality of choice for assessing patients with neurodegenerative diseases, although CT may allow gross volume changes to be appreciated.
 Nuclear medicine functional studies are also of benefit 4.